 - Museo de Oro in Ateneo de Cagayan’s Xavier Center for Culture and Arts

-I also suggest visiting the local market to taste original Cagayan dishes and snacks, including sikwate (hot chocolate) and suman.
+If you’re close to the market, I suggest trying out original Cagayan dishes and snacks, including sikwate (hot chocolate) and suman.

 Day 2 – Bukidnon

-From the jump-off point, you need to trek for 10-15 minutes to reach the view deck where you can see the whole 2-tier waterfalls.
+From the jump-off point, we walked for 15 minutes to reach the view deck where we could see Limunsudan Falls in its entirety.
 This is the best place to take pictures of the waterfall.
-You can stay here or trek further down to see the bottom stream of the waterfall.
-The trek takes 1 hour one-way.
+We opted to stay here instead of trekking to the bottom stream since the trail was muddy due to a recent rainfall.

 Sinulom Falls has about 30 streams, with the highest at 30 meters.